-Therapy, Recreational, Educational and Exploration opportunities for individuals with disabilities…and their families.
+Therapy, Recreational, Educational and Exploration opportunities for individuals with disabilities and their families.

 All in one location.

 Disabilities served include, but are not limited to, autism, cerebral palsy, Down syndrome, muscular dystrophy, multiple sclerosis, epilepsy, mental and physical disabilities, traumatic brain injury, and more.
 TREE House operates year-round and relies heavily on the support of volunteers.
-MORE ON PROGRAMS>
+MORE ON SERVICES >>

-To improve the lives of individuals with disabilities and their families through therapy, recreation, education and exploration.
+To improve the lives of individuals with disabilities and their families through Therapy, Recreation, Education and Exploration.

-What started out with borrowed horses in a friend’s barn, has evolved into a state-of-the-art, 88 acre facility and a herd of 27 specially trained therapy horses.
-The TH team of volunteers, therapists and horses serve hundreds of local children, adults, and veterans with disabilities and their families each year.
+What started out with borrowed horses in a friend’s barn, has evolved into a state-of-the-art, 90 acre campus with a herd of 20 specially trained therapy horses.
+The TH team of 250+ volunteers, therapists and horses serve hundreds of local children, adults, and veterans with disabilities and their families each year.
 TH serves people from five different counties in the Greater St. Louis Metropolitan Area.

 In 2014, Therapeutic Horsemanship officially changed its name to the TREE House of Greater St. Louis.
-TREE stands for therapy, recreation, education and exploration – the four main branches of the TREE House.
-Our goal is to expand programs and services in these four areas to fill the current gap of services and recreational activities in the greater St. Louis area for children, adults, and veterans with disabilities.
-Our therapeutic riding program will remain the cornerstone for all future expansion.
+TREE stands for Therapy, Recreation, Education and Exploration – the four main branches of the TREE House.
+Our goal is to expand services in these four areas to fill the current gap of services and activities in the Greater St. Louis area for children, adults, and veterans with disabilities.
+“Therapeutic Horsemanship” – our equine-assisted therapies and activities – remain the cornerstone for all future expansion.

 The video at right explains the history of TH.
 Because of you, many lives are changed!